StianNOR/Homelab/README.md

 ## Welcome To my Script to make your Terminal life Easier in Linux.

+### The provided script supports Linux distros that use the following package managers, as detected in the script:
+APT (Debian, Ubuntu, and derivatives)
+DNF (Fedora, CentOS 8+, RHEL 8+)
+YUM (CentOS 7, older RHEL versions)
+Pacman (Arch Linux, Manjaro)
+Zypper (openSUSE, SUSE)

 #### 1. Download and Install Hack Nerd Font Manually